nbvquang99/ID311-Individual-Project/README.md

 <img src="assets/uml_classes.png" width="100%" />
 </p>

 You are required to implement several classes, across several files, as seen in the [image above](assets/uml_classes.png).
-The diagram above is full of details: **read it carefully**!
+The diagram above is full of details: **read it carefully**.

 ### Classes